New to Classic Firearms? Create an Account

 Some stocks may have trench art (field carvings) in the stocks, as represented in one of the images above.
 We are not disqualifying these carvings from hand selects as some collectors prize these, and many consider this field art extremely desirable.
 We also do not exclude a slight repairable crack in the stock from qualifying as a hand select as the rifle may be head and shoulders above the others in its group otherwise.
 Important Safety Warning - Please note, as with any surplus firearm, we advise that you have the rifle inspected by a competent gunsmith before firing.
 In addition, all cosmoline needs to be thoroughly cleaned from the rifle... especially from the bore, the gas system, trigger group, and the bolt group, and special care needs to be taken to ensure that the firing pin moves freely within the lower bolt.
 SKS rifles are designed with a Free Floating Firing Pin and, as such, can be prone to Accidental Discharge or " Slam Fire's " if the firing pin should happen to get stuck in the out position.
 This can occur due to the firing pin being rusted and stuck in the out position or due to the channel containing the firing pin getting clogged with any type of dirt or debris that would prevent the firing pin from moving back and forth freely within the lower bolt.
 Even heavy cosmoline within the bolt body can clog the firing pin channel preventing the firing pin from receding back into the bolt face quickly enough, thereby causing a discharge upon the chambering of a round.
 As such, it is very important to not only clean the lower bolt thoroughly before firing but also to keep a check on the lower bolt to be sure that the firing pin is moving freely back and forth within the bolt body.
 Also, as with all firearms, always chamber a round in a safe direction and never point your firearm at anything you do not intend to shoot.

 Now for the good stuff.
 These are all very early rifles - i.e. Pre Vietnam to Early Vietnam Era rifles which probably saw use in that conflict...
 As original early military rifles, they contain Mil-Spec parts based on the manufacturing protocol in use by that particular military contract factory during the time period that they were produced.
 All of these rifles have a barrel lug, which can be seen between the rear sight and the receiver, indicating that they are threaded in rather than pinned in barrels.
-In addition, most of the trigger groups are milled ( from my observation, around 60 % to 70% ), but some are stamped.
-While there is no practical difference between the function of a milled trigger and a stamped trigger, many people consider the milled trigger groups to be superior quality, and as such, in addition to a hand select for cosmetics, we also offer a hand-select to ensure a milled trigger.
+In addition, many of the trigger groups are milled but some are stamped and the type of trigger group received will be luck of the draw.

 On the vast majority of these rifles ( Probably 70% ), all of the visible serial numbers on the primary metal parts of the rifle, i.e., the bolt, receiver, etc., are matching.
 Therefore, if you order any rifle you run a very high chance of getting one with all matching original serial numbers.
 However, we only guarantee matching #'s if you select the custom option to have us look for matching #s.
 Please know that a matching # rifle may not look as good cosmetically as one that does not have matching #s.
 Therefore if you want the best of 10 cosmetically, as well as all matching serial numbers, you will need to select both options.
 Most that we have seen have a cleaning rod; however, we do not guarantee a cleaning rod with every rifle.
 All will have a folding spike type bayonet.